Checkmarx/JS-SCP/src/output-encoding/database/sql-injection.md

 should be performed it was omitted on purpose to demonstrate that parameterized queries would suffice to prevent the SQLi.

-Some DBMS do not support parameterized queries but in most cases modules offer "_placeholders_" as alternative.
+Some DBMS do not support parameterized queries but in most cases packages offer "_placeholders_" as alternative.
 This is the case of [npm mysql package][5] as explained on [Parameterized Queries section][4] of Database Security chapter.